eccololo/advanced-pong-game/README.md

 useful and I hope it will teach you something about Python or Game Dev in this language.

 ## Authors
+Hello, my name is **Mateusz Hyla** and I am intermediate at Python programming and beginner at Game Development in this langauge.
+I run a **STEM blog** at [mstem.net](www.mstem.net).
+I post there articles about my life as well as Python programming and mathematics.

+On my blog you can find all links to my **social media**.
+Feel free to connect there with me.
 ## Experience
 ## Demo
 ## Credentials